venksrid001/cowrie/team_contract.md

     - Meet deadlines to the best of our ability, if a person can't commit themselves to specific task at a certain time.
     - Then it's preferable to have someone else in the team to take initiative
     - Put it short - next member up mentality

+**Meeting Expectation for Team Members**:

+Members must be able to attend at least 6 hours worth of Labs/Meetings with client, tutor and lecturer every week.
+Early notice and a good reason must be provided to not attend certain meetings.

 <details><summary>Roles (More to be assigned later)</summary>